-The Multimedia Lab is a division of Multimedia Resources and Services department and Bailey-Howe Library.
+The Multimedia Lab is a division of Multimedia Resources and Services department and the David W. Howe Memorial Library.
 The Multimedia Lab is comprised of a multimedia computer lab and support staff.
-Currently the lab consists of eleven high-powered iMac workstations loaded with multimedia production software, including the Adobe Creative Cloud suite.
+Currently, the lab consists of, eleven high-powered iMac workstations loaded with multimedia production software, including the Adobe Creative Cloud suite.
 Five of the workstations are equipped with specialized importing hardware (mini DV deck, VHS and DVD Players) and one additional workstation is dedicated to our 3D printer.

 Multimedia Lab Policy